You-Gao/Blog/_books/2024-08-17-the-presentation-of-self.md

 ### Judith Butler's Gender Roles:

 Reading through the book, I had this background neuron continually activating which really felt like the idea's put out by Goffman on Performance was related to Butler's work on Performativity.
 They both conceptualize the self and more specifically gender coming into itself through performance.
 It is through this that a lot of people (academics) view Butler's work as a more developed front, but I view it as the same.
-The point of contention highlighted in a paper is how much agency the self has, but I think the underlying points of both theories posits the self as reflective and in continuation of... being and becoming.
+The point of contention highlighted in a paper is how much agency the self has, but I think the underlying points of both theories posits the self as reflective and in continuation of... being and becoming. [^1]

-** Note: Found a paper that covered these exact thoughts I had, but in more faithful depth to both positions. in citations.

 ### Sartre's The Look: